Shamim's Cube

 Shamim's Cube: 450 Unpowered

 Welcome to Shamim's Cube!
+This was originally built back in Summer 2014 and I've been iterating on the design ever since.
 Do you miss the golden era of Modern?
 Do you want to play involved aggressive decks that aren't linear?
 Are you a fan of Jund-style gameplay where it's all about incremental advantage and a lot of back and forth interaction?
 Do you enjoy intricate games with nuanced decision-making?
 You've come to the right place!

 Design Philosophy

 My goal is to create an immersive draft environment with synergistic payoffs.
 I want both players to be engaged throughout the game fighting to gain incremental advantages all throughout.
 I want there to be more decisions when it comes to sequencing and playing spells rather than having generically powerful haymakers across the curve.
 I believe that this kind of design leads to more engaging gameplay in the long run than a typical power-maxed build where non-games can emerge as early as T3 or T4 depending on how things have snowballed.
+I would like to emulate the same feeling from the great Limited environments in the past, but at a higher power level without going into full on Vintage level outliers.
 That is not to say that classically powerful cards are not present, just that they have been heavily curated on a card-by-card basis towards promoting better gameplay.
-Some cards break singleton here and there; this is by design to enable specific archetypes and interactions in the the cube.
-By allowing players to explore these synergies and give them the chance to make nuanced decisions during draft I'm hoping to craft a memorable game experience.
+Some cards break singleton here and there; this is by design to enable specific archetypes and interactions within the cube.
+By allowing players to explore these synergies and give them the chance to make nuanced decisions during draft I'm hoping to craft a more memorable game experience.

-I prefer to keep archetype specific cards few and far between, often times allocated to gold slots.
-Drafting on wheels is some of the more uninspired gameplay within limited draft formats and I try to minimize that tendency whenever possible.
+I prefer to keep archetype specific cards few and far between, often times centered in gold slots.
+Drafting on wheels is some of the more uninspired gameplay within limited draft formats and I try to minimize that whenever possible.
 As a cube designer I find it far more engaging during the draft to have multiple cards that might be 6/10 or 7/10 across multiple archetypes than one where it is a clear 10/10 and stone unplayable elsewhere.

 Don't worry, you can still draft hyper specific archetypes like Reanimator decks going in on bringing back a big body ahead of schedule or a Tinker package to cheat out an expensive artifact from a cheap bauble, but they just won't be as overwhelming as you might be accustomed to in a typical Vintage environment.
-Think more value-oriented to get far ahead rather than a must-answer threat that will lock up the game.
-If you can find the opening to make these cards most effective you can definitely reap the rewards, but just powering them out ahead of schedule likely won't be enough to win the game.
+Think more value-oriented to get far ahead rather than a must-answer threat that will win the game the following turn.
+If you can find the opening to make these cards most effective you can definitely reap the rewards, but just powering them out ahead of schedule likely won't be enough to win the game due to interaction and other safety valves.

-These kind of choices may lead to perceived homogeneity in the draft process, but it's a tradeoff I'm making to promote better gameplay and more diverse deckbuilding options.
-What I really want is for my drafters to discover things within the draft process that makes gameplay more fun and memorable.
-Powerful cards are great, but you know what's even more fun?
+These kind of choices may lead to perceived homogeneity in the draft process, but it's a tradeoff I'm making to promote better gameplay and diverse deckbuilding options.
+What I really want is for my drafters to discover things within the draft that makes gameplay more fun and memorable.
+Individually powerful cards are great, but you know what's even more fun?

-Feeling like YOU built this unique deck through your draft decisions maximizing the little synergies sprinkled throughout.
+Feeling like YOU built a unique deck through your draft decisions maximizing the synergies sprinkled throughout.

 To that end, I'd like for any given draft pool in my cube to allow a player to explore and create their own deck rather than feeling obligated to pick an archetype.
 I want there to be many possible avenues at any given seat for experienced Magic players.
 And as a result I've seen many unique decks in the decade plus I've been curating this environment.